valeIT/valeIT.github.io/_posts/2012-03-27-privacy-on-facebook.markdown

 ---

-1. I say you should, not you have to.
+[^1]: I say you should, not you have to.
 I have too many connections on facebook that i can't freely delete it or i'll lose any kind of contact with many people.

+**Update 2016-02-12**: In the end I delete my facebook 3 years ago.
+Don't miss it the slightest.

 [0]: http://www.theverge.com/2012/3/20/2887272/employers-ask-applicants-to-give-up-facebook-social-media-passwords
-[1]: #1